hasko/quickvote/README.md

 # quickvote

-If deployed on a PaaS, remember to set the Redis password (usually injected as an environment variable), see https://www.npmjs.com/package/express-redis.
+If deployed on a PaaS, remember to set the Redis password (usually injected as an environment variable).